← Illusions of Work

 When the monolith was split, the coupling did not disappear; it migrated into shared schemas, shared databases, and undocumented inter-service dependencies.
 The core error was decomposing services by technical layer rather than by business process.

 A European insurer operates over five hundred microservices.
-Each team owns its own set of services, with the “autonomy” to decide how they are built and what they are called.
-Deployments are independent.
-The architecture diagrams are beautiful and convincing.
-Leadership describes it as “full microservices in the cloud.”
+Each team owns its own set of services, with the “autonomy” to decide how they are built and what they are called, deployments are independent, and the architecture diagrams are beautiful and convincing.
+Leadership describes the estate as “full microservices in the cloud.”

 A regulatory change arrives: all policies above € 25,000 annual premium must observe a mandatory 48-hour cooling-off period before activation.
 During this window, payment may be collected, the policy may be cancelled without penalty, claims are not valid, and risk exposure must not be recognised on the balance sheet.